Flagsmith/flagsmith/docs/docs/deployment/hosting/kubernetes.md

 kubectl -n flagsmith port-forward svc/flagsmith-frontend 8080:8080
 ```

 Then view `http://localhost:8080` in a browser.
-This will install using default options, in a new namespace `flagsmith`.
+This will install the chart using default options, in a new namespace
+`flagsmith`.

 If you want to make changes to the default setup you can make a local copy of the
 [`charts/flagsmith/values.yaml`](https://github.com/Flagsmith/flagsmith-charts/blob/main/charts/flagsmith/values.yaml)file,